FBorowiec/tdd_with_gtest/README.md

 _"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."_ - **Martin Golding**

+This is the repository where I keep all the relevant information about Test Driven Development with C++ and GTest.

 ## **Motivation**

 It is necessary to have a multilayered safety net of test in place that will catch any bugs that might get introduced.